-Performance overview by Claire Skidmore, Interim Accountable Officer
+Performance Overview by Claire Skidmore, Interim Accountable Officer

 This year's Annual Report marks the end of a year which has been filled with changes and challenges.
-In a single year, we have responded to the COVID-19 pandemic, managed our transition to a single Clinical Commissioning Group (CCG) with our neighbours in Telford and Wrekin, and prepared as a shadow Integrated Care System (ICS) board.
+In a single year, we have responded to the COVID-19 pandemic, managed our transition to a single Clinical Commissioning Group (CCG) with our neighbours in Shropshire and prepared for the introduction of a shadow Integrated Care System (ICS) Board.